Comer352L/FreeSSM/README.txt

                Windows: The MinGW version of Qt is needed.
                         All other versions (e.g. for MS Visual Studio) are not supported.
+               Linux: Distributions split the Qt framework into multiple packages.
+                      Besides the core/main development package, an additional package is usually required for buidling the translations:
+                      On Debian based distributions, the package for Qt5 is called "qttools5-dev-tools".
+                      On openSUSE, the package for Qt5 is called "libqt5-linguist".
         2.3.)
 General notes:
                The sources of Qt are not required.
                There is also no need to install tools such as Qt Creator etc.